\n\n

 Why Bedwetting Is Different from Other Behaviours

 Bedwetting is different.
 Nocturnal enuresis is almost always involuntary.
 Most children who wet the bed are deeply asleep when it happens and have no awareness of it until they wake up.
-The underlying causes — a developing bladder–brain connection, deep sleep arousal thresholds, reduced overnight production of the hormone vasopressin — are physiological, not motivational.
+The underlying causes — such as a developing bladder–brain connection, deep sleep arousal thresholds, or reduced overnight production of the hormone vasopressin — are physiological, not motivational.
 You can read more about the science in our guide to what really causes bedwetting.

 This matters because rewarding a dry night implies the child had some control over it.
-When they don’t earn the sticker — which will happen frequently — the chart becomes a record of failure rather than progress.
+When they don’t earn a sticker — which will happen frequently — the chart becomes a record of failure rather than progress.

 A child cannot be motivated into a dry night any more than they can be motivated into growing taller.
 Reward charts cannot fix the underlying physiology.